 PODCASTS & AUDIO PROJECTS

 Before I found my love for TV, I was a big audio nerd.
 I still record fun and random sounds on my phone, hoping to turn them into something one day.
 Below are some recent serious podcasts and a few personal audio projects.
+I produced and presented all the below projects.

 When I say different colours of rice, you can probably name a few — but can you do the same for wheat?
 In this episode, Anushka Neyol, a seventh-generation farmer from Punjab and a self-confessed wheat nerd, and I chat about why diversity in grains matters.
 We delve into setting up a farm business, the nuances of sourdough, gluten sensitivity, and why your bread tastes different depending on the land where its wheat was grown.